 The School of Law recognizes the critical importance of global issues for its students.
 Apart from numerous curricular opportunities in Winston-Salem, our students have available to them a wide range of foreign LLM and SJD students at the Law School, two summer study programs in Venice and London, and possibilities for experiences as exchange students abroad.
-We have a formal exchange relationship with the University of International Business and Economics in Beijing and the University of Padua in Venice, Italy.
+We have a formal exchange relationship with the University of International Business and Economics in Beijing, the University of Padua in Venice, Italy, and EBS University of Business and Law in Wiesbaden, Germany.
 We foresee additional offerings in the near future.

 Learn More